josephlimtech/linkedin-profile-scraper-api/README.md

 # LinkedIn Profile Scraper
 LinkedIn profile scraper using Puppeteer headless browser.
 So you can use it on a server.
 Returns structured data in JSON format.

+This scraper will extract:
+* Profile details: name, title, location, picture, description and url
+* Experience details: title, company name, duration, start and end date and the description
+* Education details: school name, degree name, start and end date
+* Skill details: name and endorsement count

+All dates are formatted to a generic format.

 ## Getting started
 In order to scrape LinkedIn profiles, we need to make sure the scraper is logged in into LinkedIn.
 For that you need to find your account's session cookie.
 I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles when using the scraper.